-Francisco Mejia homers twice, Padres beat Reds 6-2
+Francisco Mejia Homers Twice, Padres Beat Reds 6-2

 CINCINNATI (AP) — Francisco Mejia hit a solo homer and a three-run shot during his first start as the Padres’ up-and-coming catcher, leading San Diego to a 6-2 victory over the Cincinnati Reds on Thursday night.

-Mejia connected on his first two swings against Luis Castillo (8-12) for his first homers in the majors .
+on his first two swings against Luis Castillo (8-12) for his .
 The 22-year-old catcher was called up Tuesday as the Padres get him ready for a bigger role next season.

 They got Cleveland’s top catching prospect in a July trade for relievers Brad Hand and Adam Cimber, part of the AL Central leaders’ move to improve their struggling bullpen.
 Mejia hit seven homers at Triple-A after the trade, prompting his September call-up.

-Hunter Renfroe also hit a solo homer off Castillo , who gave up three for the first time in his career.
+Hunter Renfroe also hit , who gave up three for the first time in his career.

 Left-hander Eric Lauer made his second straight solid start since returning from a stint on the disabled list with a sore forearm that cost him 25 days.
 He threw five hitless innings during a 3-2, 13-inning win over Colorado on Aug.
 30 in his return.